|Alliance for Health Policy and Systems Research||Call for Proposals||Post-doctoral, Faculty|

 The Royal Society runs a number of funding schemes which are designed to enhance the UK science base and foster collaboration between UK-based and overseas scientists.
 Please note that the Royal Society is unable to provide funding for Masters or PhD students.

-The Royal Society of Tropical Medicine and Hygiene promotes and advances the study, control and prevention of disease in humans and other animals in the tropics.
-It currently runs five grants programmes.
+The Royal Society of Tropical Medicine and Hygiene promotes and advances the study, control and prevention of disease in humans and other animals in the tropics, and awards a number of medals in recognition of excellence in tropical medicine and global health every year.

 |Saving Lives at Birth: A Grand Challenge for Development||Saving Lives at Birth: A Grand Challenge for Development||Pre-doctoral/Graduate, Post-doctoral, Faculty, Health Professional, Institutional|